maseDevelop/Centra-DEX/README.md

 Research Project - COMPX520 - Mason Elliott

 This is the code for my COMPX520 Dissertation.
-Code was produced as discussion for the disseration report.

 This repository represents the on-chain part of the exchange system.